William Stafford Parsons

-WSP-Hash-32: A Fast, Non-Cryptographic, Non-Multiplicative 32-Bit Hashing Algorithm With Good Statistical Quality and Aligned Multi-Byte Memory Reading
+WSP-Hash-32: The Fastest Portable 32-Bit Hashing Algorithm With Aligned Multi-Byte Memory Reading and Good Quality

 Library